Admit it . . . you have some borrowed books laying around and a stack of books you’ll never read. Is it time for a book purge or a book swap?

 Below are some quick and easy steps to purging the books you know you don’t have the time or energy to read.
 (If you have a lot of bookshelves in your home, you may want to take this challenge one bookcase at a time.)
 The goal: To create a bit of bookshelf room and a short list of high priority books to read.

 Sticky notes or sheets of paper, marker/pen, an assortment of large and small canvas bags or paper/plastic bags, and your camera/phone.
-You may want to put on comfortable clothes, get a cool drink, turn on the fan, and grab an energy bar.
+You may want to put on comfortable clothes and grab a favorite drink or snack.
+Things are about to get serious.

 Sift and Stack: